 With both types of the disease, symptoms may vary from one individual to the next.
 Some of the most common symptoms of acute bronchitis include:

 - Extreme fatigue

 - Shortness of breath

-People with bronchitis might also experience chest pain or trouble breathing.
-Acute bronchitis can manifest with symptoms of a fever, like body aches.
-With acute bronchitis, your symptoms usually resolve within about a week.
+People with the illness might also experience chest pain or trouble breathing.
+In addition, acute bronchitis can manifest with symptoms of the flu, like fever and body aches.

 What causes bronchitis?

 Colds and other viral respiratory infections often cause acute bronchitis.
 Although rare, a bacterial infection can also cause the condition.
 When it comes to chronic bronchitis, the cause is usually cigarette smoking.
 Other causes of the disease include exposure to air pollution, toxic chemical fumes, or gasses.